ONSgeo/Area_Classification/docs/specifications/Pre-processing.md

 Checks if the 'drop_columns:' key in the config file is set to 'True'.
 If it is, it calls the drop_variables_pre_clustering function to drop specified columns from the preprocessed input table.
 These are specified in the config file in the 'variables to drop' list.

 Preparing data for clustering (step 6):
 1. Calculates standardised means for each value for each variable.
-This makes the variables comparable and prevents dominance by varaibles with larger scales.
+This makes the variables comparable and prevents dominance by variables with larger scales.
 2. Applies arcsinh transformation for each value for each variable.
 This handles skewed data and outliers.
 3. Applies min-max scaling to scales all values to the range 0-1.
 K-means clustering is a distance-based algorithm and applying this scaling ensures equal weighting for the variables.